Gibbs measures for foliated bundles with negatively curved leaves: Uniqueness results in the case of projective bundles

-Recall the definition of $\CC$ (see Formula \eqref{Eq:residual}).
-This is the set of points whose returns in $\bigcup R_i$ are always in the interior of the rectangles.
-By Theorem \ref{Markovpartition}, this set is full for any invariant probability measure which gives positive mass to open sets.
+Recall that $\CC$ is the set of points whose returns in $\bigcup R_i$ are always in the interior of the rectangles (see Formula \eqref{Eq:residual}).
+By Theorem \ref{Markovpartition}, this set is $g_t$-invariant and full for any $g_t$-invariant probability measure which gives positive mass to open sets.

 Since the boundary of a cube $C_i$ is a union of rectangles (of measure $0$ for any flow invariant measure since they are topologically transverse to the flow) and of subsets of $\CC'=T^1B\moins\CC$, we have the following: